aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

 namespace and are **automatically triggered** by ASP.NET Boilerplate when an entity is inserted, updated or deleted.
-If you have a Person entity, you can register to EntityCreatedEventData&lt;Person&gt; to be informed when a new Person is created and inserted in to database.
+If you have a Person entity, you can register to EntityCreatedEventData&lt;Person&gt; to be informed when a new Person is created and inserted into the database.
 These events also support inheritance.
 If the Student class is derived from the Person class and you registered to EntityCreatedEventData&lt;Person&gt;, you will be informed when a Person **or** Student is inserted.